bodrick/awesome/README.md

 *   [cheeriojs/cheerio](https://github.com/cheeriojs/cheerio) - The fast, flexible, and elegant library for parsing and manipulating HTML and XML.
 *   [ArchiveBox/archivebox-browser-extension](https://github.com/ArchiveBox/archivebox-browser-extension) - Official ArchiveBox browser extension: automatically/manually preserve your browsing history using ArchiveBox.
 *   [sakowicz/actual-ai](https://github.com/sakowicz/actual-ai) - Categorise transactions in Actual Budget using AI.
 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, and Gemini.
 *   [actualbudget/actual](https://github.com/actualbudget/actual) - A local-first personal finance app
 *   [rizerphe/obsidian-companion](https://github.com/rizerphe/obsidian-companion) - Autocomplete your obsidian notes with AI, including ChatGPT, through a copilot-like interface.
 *   [blinko-space/blinko](https://github.com/blinko-space/blinko) - An open-source, self-hosted personal AI note tool prioritizing privacy, built using TypeScript .